 Power of Play

-A child’s ability to learn is founded in play.
+A child’s ability to learn is grounded in play.

 Every day new discoveries are being made in the science of brain development that provide concrete evidence that play is how children learn about the world.
 For a child, play is the vehicle for exploring and learning, developing new skills, and connecting with others.